Do I need a certain weightlifting ability to attend?

 What happens if the weightlifting camp is full?

 We will create a waiting list and contact you if there’s an opening.
-You can also apply for the next weightlifting camp.
+You can also register for the next weightlifting camp.

 Can I contact someone about their experience prior to attending?